danielang2020/danielang2020.github.io/practices/sentence.md

 - Can I interest you in a dinner and a movie night at my house and cookie baking?
 Yes.
 Sign me up.

 - You are way off here. = You are totally wrong.

+- I need this problem to go away.

+- We need to leave here at 4 if we wanna get there on time.
+Understood/Noted.
+- (Task) Can you pick up those packages later?
+Consider it done./ Done.